Find the University’s ownership incentive programs, rental resources, transportation options and more to enhance the quality of life for residents.

 Centro

 Central New York is served by Centro bus lines.
 Many Centro buses travel through the Syracuse University on a regular basis and travel to destinations such as the the Regional Transportation Center, Destiny USA shopping mall, and other locations frequented by SU students–including downtown Syracuse (a transfer point).
-Centro also runs campus bus routes and shuttle services for athletic and special events at the Carrier Dome.
+Centro also runs campus bus routes and shuttle services for athletic and special events at the JMA Wireless Dome.
+A Connective Corridor bus route goes from main campus to The Warehouse on West Fayette Street.

 The Business Community